sagnikbabua/Ultrashort-Pulse-Propagation-in-Hollow-Core-Fiber-Simulation/README.md

 # Ultrashort-Pulse-Propagation-in-Hollow-Core-Fiber-Simulation
-Hollow core fibers are optical fibers with a hole in the core.
+Hollow core fibers(HCF) are optical fibers with a hole in the core.
 They have some special properties unlike traditional optical fibers as the hollow in the center can be filled with any gas of choice and gas-light interaction can be studied.
+This is a simple program to simulate the pulse propagation in the HCF.
+PyNlo package has been used to process the interactions so make sure to install the pynlo package in your system before running this program.
+There are some default parameters feeded in the program, but user defined parameters are also allowed.
+Some changes will be made to improve the program.